The Douro Valley could as easily be called the enchanted valley, such is the beauty and magic that its landscapes offer.

 Once you get to Barca de Alva, you enter the International Douro Natural Park, as the river from here to Miranda do Douro makes the border between Portugal and Spain.
 At this point, the course of the river narrows, running between tall escarpments until it reaches the small border town on entering Portugal.

 The Douro Wine Region Valley, up to Barca de Alva, is the oldest demarcated wine region in the world.
-First, the river carved the deep valleys out of the land and then Man transformed the schist mountains into soil and walls and planted the vines, green in summer, flame-coloured in autumn.
+First, the river carved the deep valleys out of the land and then Man transformed the schist mountains into soil and walls and planted the vines, green in summer, flame-colored in autumn.
 With knowledge handed down from generation to generation, he inclined the terraces to expose the vines to the rays of the sun which give the grapes the warmth that the wine craves.
-It was from the fruits of the land and Man’s labour that this unique wine and landscape were made.
+It was from the fruits of the land and Man’s labor that this unique wine and landscape were made.

 About the Project

 Located to the east of Porto, the dramatic Douro Valley is frequently sought out by travelers looking for an introduction to Portuguese wines and viniculture.
-They also find stunning natural beauty and a deep cultural history that makes it a UNESCO World Heritage Site and one of the places that the Portuguese are most proud of.
+They also find stunning natural beauty and deep cultural history that makes it a UNESCO World Heritage Site and one of the places that the Portuguese are most proud of.

 The boundaries were determined for the Douro Valley’s vineyards in 1756, making it the oldest demarcated wine region in the world.
 In fact, wine production goes back 2,000 years.
 The terraced fields on either side of the Douro River are breathtaking and unique to the region.
 In a country brimming with natural beauty, the Douro Valley is considered one of the crown jewels.